MrHid3/legimi-gui/README.md

 - [ ] rewrite the backend in C++
 - [ ] create GUI
 - [ ] send books directly to kindle
 - [ ] store login and password in something else then plain text
+- [ ] multithreaded book download

 #### **I am not affiliated with legimi in any way**